John Howard (singer-songwriter): CBS Records, 1973–1976

-Shortly after moving to London in August 1973, Howard was playing at the Troubadour folk club, when he was spotted by "Hurricane" Smith's manager Stuart Reid, who was the head of pop at Chappell Music.
+Shortly after moving to London in August 1973, Howard was playing at the Troubadour folk club, when he was spotted by Norman "Hurricane" Smith's manager Stuart Reid, who was the head of pop at Chappell Music.
 Reid signed Howard to a management contract – changing "Jon" to "John," in the process – and Howard signed with CBS at the end of that year.

 Kid in a Big World (1975) was the first of three albums that Howard recorded for CBS in 1974 and 1975.
-The album – recorded at Abbey Road and Apple Studio – was produced by ex-Shadows drummer Tony Meehan and Paul Phillips.
+The album – recorded at Abbey Road and Apple Studios – was produced by ex-Shadows drummer Tony Meehan and Paul Phillips.
 Session players included founding Zombies and Argent keyboardist Rod Argent and founding Argent drummer Bob Henrit.

 CBS initially put considerable resources behind its new artist – promoting Howard's debut album with a major print advertising campaign, life-sized cardboard cutouts of Howard at record shops, and a launch concert for recording industry executives and press at the Purcell Room in London's Southbank Centre.

 But BBC Radio 1 refused to play the first single, "Goodbye Suzie," calling it "too depressing," and also passed on the second single, "Family Man," calling it "anti-woman."

 Following his debut album release in February 1975, Howard recorded two more albums of material for CBS that year.
 His second album – Technicolour Biography (recorded 1974 and 1975), produced by Paul Phillips – was a collection of songs in a vein similar to those on Kid in a Big World.
 Indeed, the songs on both of Howard's first two albums were among the group of songs, written between 1970 and 1973, that led CBS to sign Howard in late 1973.
 But after BBC Radio 1's rejection of the two singles from the debut album, CBS balked at this new set and shelved the project, with the songs never being developed beyond the initial "vocals and piano" demonstrations.

 At this point, CBS, anxious for a hit, paired Howard with Biddu, a producer best known for his pioneering work in disco.
 Howard set about writing a new collection of songs, and the result was his third album, Can You Hear Me OK? (recorded 1975).